DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-marriage was a core life experience,[^14_Fu_24] 98 percent of Chinese women are married in the end.[^14_Fu_25] Marriage is considered the final destination for women since taking care of family and children are culturally considered women’s duties.
+marriage was a core life experience,[^14_Fu_24] 98 percent of Chinese women are married in the end.[^14_Fu_25] Marriage is considered the final destination for women since taking care of family and children are culturally considered women's duties.
 Women were found to get more satisfaction than men from marriage.[^14_Fu_26] Therefore, if a woman remains single after 25, especially after 30, she is considered incomplete and abnormal.[^14_Fu_27]

-China has the tradition of hypergamy, or “marrying up”, for a woman to marry a man who is more economically well-off and better educated.[^14_Fu_28] Women gain financial security, status, and resources through marrying older men.[^14_Fu_29] Chinese men, on the other hand, tend to “marry down”.[^14_Fu_30] They tend to look for younger women as a future partner since males emphasize physical attractiveness and youth.[^14_Fu_31] Studies also show richer men get married later in life than do less well-to-do men.[^14_Fu_32] About 12 million unmarried men will compete with younger men for younger women.[^14_Fu_33] In the 2010 survey conducted by All-China Women’s Federation, 38.3 percent of the male participants hoped that the ideal occupation of their significant other could be teachers, followed by civil servants, doctors/nurses, and accountants.[^14_Fu_34] Such jobs usually bring women decent salaries, social status and relatively easy working conditions.
-More than half of the male participants said they did not care about their significant other’s job, which indicated that males hoped that women could spend more time taking care of the family.[^14_Fu_35]
+China has the tradition of hypergamy, or 'marrying up', for a woman to marry a man who is more economically well-off and better educated.[^14_Fu_28] Women gain financial security, status, and resources through marrying older men.[^14_Fu_29] Chinese men, on the other hand, tend to 'marry down'.[^14_Fu_30] They tend to look for younger women as a future partner since males emphasize physical attractiveness and youth.[^14_Fu_31] Studies also show richer men get married later in life than do less well-to-do men.[^14_Fu_32] About 12 million unmarried men will compete with younger men for younger women.[^14_Fu_33] In the 2010 survey conducted by All-China Women's Federation, 38.3 percent of the male participants hoped that the ideal occupation of their significant other could be teachers, followed by civil servants, doctors/nurses, and accountants.[^14_Fu_34] Such jobs usually bring women decent salaries, social status and relatively easy working conditions.
+More than half of the male participants said they did not care about their significant other's job, which indicated that males hoped that women could spend more time taking care of the family.[^14_Fu_35]

-Those well-educated and financially independent women thus are faced with the embarrassment of having few men who want to marry a more capable wife who is no longer “young,” at least in some Chinese sense.
+Those well-educated and financially independent women thus are faced with the embarrassment of having few men who want to marry a more capable wife who is no longer 'young', at least in some Chinese sense.
 The survey conducted by Jiayuan.com, an online dating site, confirmed this paradox – the more education and salaries women have, the more difficult it is for them to find a husband.[^14_Fu_36] These well-educated